kinow/autosubmit/docs/source/usage/workflow_recovery/recovery.rst

 How to restart the experiment
 =============================

 This procedure allows you to restart an experiment.
-Autosubmit looks for the COMPLETED file for jobs that are considered active (SUBMITTED, QUEUING, RUNNING), UNKNOWN or READY
+Autosubmit looks for the COMPLETED file for jobs that are considered active (SUBMITTED, QUEUING, RUNNING), UNKNOWN or READY.

+.. warning:: You can only restart the experiment if there are not active jobs.
+You can use -f flag to cancel running jobs automatically.

 You must execute:
 ::